trinayau/lloyds-hackathon-netzero/README.md

 # Installation and Usage
 ## How to run the app locally
 - Clone the repo
-- Run `npm install` in the root directory
+- Run `npm install` in the `react-frontend` directory in the terminal
-- Run `npm start` in the root directory
+- Run `npm start` in the `react-frontend` directory in the terminal
 - Open `localhost:3000` in your browser

-## How to run the server
-- Clone the repo
-- Run `npm install` in the root directory
-- Run `npm run server` in the root directory
-- Open `localhost:5000` in your browser

 ## How to run the app in production
 - Open `https://carbonaltdelete.netlify.app/` in your browser

-## How to run the server in production
-- Open `https://carbonaltdelete.herokuapp.com/` in your browser